Supporting the University of Wisconsin–Madison with Scholarships, Service, Education, and Friendship

 Second and fourth Tuesday, 10:30 am-12:30 pm, September through May

-Play the American version of Mah Jongg, an ancient Chinese game using tiles.
+Play the American version of Mah Jong, an ancient Chinese game using tiles.
 New and experienced players are welcome, as well as those who wish to learn the game.

 Movies in the Afternoon